MERCURY FILMS POSTER+LOGO

 Brown's obsession with design began at an early age in Brighton, England.
 Collecting stamps, making scrapbooks, delivering London newspapers and magazines, as well as a trip to Paris were all influences.
 At fifteen — before he had his own camera — he began printing his father’s negatives in a stone basement.

 Three years after his first darkroom, he bought a Mamiya 4×5 and studied Ansel Adam’s black-and-white Zone System.
 In his late teens, Malcolm Brown moved to Canada where his work soon appeared in exhibitions and publications.
-At twenty, he designed windows on Yonge Street, photographed ballet, and attended art school.
-He then landed a position as designer, then art director, at Citytv/Much-Music in Toronto.
+At twenty, he designed windows on Yonge Street, photographed dancers from the National Ballet and attended art school.
+He soon after landed positions as designer, then art director, at Citytv/Much-Music in Toronto.

 B-side: Brown has been involved in many sports — cycling, football [soccer], kayaking, running marathons, table tennis, and windsurfing.
 One of his latest obsessions is repurposing old and new garb with his newly acquired sewing machine.